ivkeapp/ticketingsystem/README.md

 You can migrate database simply buy running command `php spark migrate -all`

-*You should change admin credentials in initial seed before login to the system or simply regester a new webmaster and assign right manually*
+*You should change admin credentials in initial seed before login to the system or simply register a new webmaster and assign rights manually*

 ## Myth Auth